Product

 "Hey, John.
 I have completed and sent the designs you wanted me to create.
 You owe me $540.
 Please transfer the amount in two weeks."

-Following this approach has two drawbacks:
+Following this approach has three drawbacks:

 • It makes you look less professional.